filipsnastins/concurrency-control-with-dynamodb/README.md

     ...
 ```

 The lock can be set to expire with the `lock_timeout` parameter.
-It might be useful to enable automatic retries in case of unreleased locks,
+It might be useful to support automatic retries in case of unreleased locks, e.g.,
-e.g., in case of temporary DynamoDB error or ungraceful application shutdown.
+in case of temporary DynamoDB error or application crash.

 ```python
 from datetime import timedelta